 - This is an FDA registered product manufactured in an FDA-registered medical device facility right here in the USA.

-- Comes with a 60-day money back guarantee.
+- It comes with a 60-day money-back guarantee.
 If it doesn’t work for you, you can simply send it back for a full refund.

 - 5-year warranty on the bulb itself.

 - The bulb is a high quality LED, producing deep-penetrating 660nm